codenation-dev/squad-3-aceleradev-fs-florianopolis/README.md

 # UATI BANK CLIENT/PROSPECT FINDER

 ## PURPOSE
-Finds public workers from the state of São Paulo that classify as a good potential client, matches them to existing clients, if relevant, and notifies the user by e-mail.
+Finds public servants from the state of São Paulo that classify as a good potential client, matches them to existing clients, if relevant, and notifies the user by e-mail.